olajep/epiphany-docs/sdk-ref/11_abi.md

 Epiphany Application Binary interface
 ============================================================================

 This chapter is intended for library developers and users who develop custom assembly routines that can be called from the Epiphany C-compiler.
 The Epiphany ABI (EABI) is an agreement between developers that ensures interoperability between different libraries.
 The EABI defines a common procedure call standard and restrictions on data types and alignment.

 Some of the details defined by the ABI include:

 * How the program (caller) should set up the machine state before calling a procedure.
 * How the called procedure (callee) should preserve program state across the call.
 The right of the called procedure to alter the program state of its caller.
+* Memory regions reserved by the runtime.

 Conformance to this standard requires that:
 * At all times, stack limits and basic stack alignment are observed.